-Gene Expression: Overview of Control - When The Regulation Of Gene Expression Fails
+Gene Expression: Overview of Control

-When the Regulation of Gene Expression Fails
+When The Regulation Of Gene Expression Fails

 When the control of gene expression fails, there can be serious consequences, such as death, birth defects, and cancer.
 Birth defects can result when the regulation of one or more genes important for development is lost.
 This often occurs because of a mutation, but it can also occur if the embryo or fetus is exposed to certain chemicals, such as alcohol.
 Mutations in the receptor for fibroblast growth factor, for instance, cause dwarfism.
 Cancer occurs when the regulation of genes that control growth and cell division, programmed cell death (apoptosis), and cell migration are lost.